davidrauch/davidrauch.at/index.md

 title: Hi, I’m David
 ---

-I’m a Computer Science student and web developer in Graz, Austria.
+I’m a student of IT Systems Engineering in Potsdam, Germany.

 I like tea, technology, movies, music, and politics.